-blind children can learn to play an instrument just as well and often better than, sighted children provided the desire and the interest is there.
-Blind children often have a strong sense of rhythm and musical sensation since their hearing is more in tune with the world.
+Blind children can learn to play a musical instrument just as well and often even better than, sighted children provided the desire and interest is there.
+Blind children often have a strong sense of rhythm and musical sensation since their hearing is more in tuned with the world.

-Of course, the assumption should not be made that just because they are blind, they should play a musical instrument.
-However, if a child or adult with a visual impairment decides that playing a musical instrument is something they would find beneficial, then by all means he should be given every consideration as you would for a sighted person.
+Of course the assumption should not be made that just because they are blind they should play a musical instrument.
+However if a child or an adult who is visually impaired decides that playing a musical instrument is something they would find beneficial, then by all means, there should be every consideration made just as you would for a sighted individual.

-There are instruments better adapted for the visually impaired than others.
-Most stringed instruments are a good musical instrument for the visually impaired, because the chains can be easily felt in order, especially for the violin, viola and cello.
+There are instruments which are better suited for the visually impaired than others.
+Most string instruments are a good musical instrument for the visually impaired because the strings can be easily felt in order, especially for the violin, viola, and cello.

-The wind instruments and piano music can also make very good choices for the visually impaired when learning to play an instrument.
-They are considered the easiest musical instruments to memorize by touch and are quite versatile in musical arrangements.
-There is of course no restriction on the possibilities.
+The piano and woodwind musical instruments can also make very good choices for the visually impaired when learning to play a musical instrument.
+They are considered the easiest of the musical instruments to memorize tactilely and are fairly versatile in the musical arrangements they can be applied to playing.
+However, there is of course no restriction to the possibilities.